 In the 70s, the social mindset regarding drinking during pregnancy swayed to the opposite side of the coin.
 When scientists figured out that drinking might result in aberrations in embryos.

 In 73, medical professionals formulated the phrase “fetal alcohol syndrome”.
 This was used to define a mix of characteristics typical to infants born to alcoholic moms.
 Incorporating reduced birth weight, sluggish development, small-sized eyeballs, cleft palates, and serious intellectual impairments.

 Every global clinical organization declared it risky for expecting women to have even a drop of booze.

 Lately, the United States Institute of Pediatric medicine renewed its suggestion that expecting women do not consume ANY alcohol.

-That’s mostly caused by the fact that nobody would fund a medical investigation where one group of expecting women refrained from drinking and the other group were told to drinks from time to time.
+That’s mostly caused by the fact that nobody would fund a medical investigation where one group of expecting women refrained from drinking.
+While the other group was told to use alcohol from time to time.

 Perhaps the fact that the medical community considered the trial to be too risky should be all the evidence we need?

 Too risky to even test

 The United States isn’t the only nation that urges going sober.
 The departments of health in Ireland, New Zealand, and Australia condemn alcohol during pregnancy.

 However, reports are starting to accumulate that suggest the odd drink here or there is not such a big deal.
 A collection of 5 research studies carried out in Denmark revealed that, as of age 5, the children of moms who had drunk sparingly while pregnant experienced very little ill effects.